Albluca/ElPiGraph.R/guides/struct.md

 Tree_SubTrees <- GetSubGraph(Net = Tree_Graph, Structure = 'branching')
 ```

-The extracted structures can be visualized on the data using the `PlotPG` fucntions, with minimal manipulation:
+The extracted structures can be visualized on the data using the `PlotPG` function, with minimal manipulation:

 ```r